 You shouldn't necessarily worry that your anxiety will influence infections.
-You also need to be aware that anxiety has no effect on most infections and the difference is generally minimal.
+You also need to be aware that anxiety does not affect most infections and the difference is minimal.
 Often people with anxiety tend to experience fear over the idea of an infection and believe that any infection must be the result of anxiety.
-The difference isn't as large as many make it out to be.
+The difference isn't as significant as many make it out to be.

-But the difference really is there.
+But the difference is there.
 In fact, studies have shown that in momentary extreme stress your immune system actually improves, possibly because it's preparing for some type of danger.
-But over time as a result of chronic stress (aka, anxiety) your immune system overcompensates by becoming much weaker, and this increasing your risk for stress related infections.
+But over time as a result of chronic stress (aka, anxiety) your immune system overcompensates by becoming much weaker and thus increasing your risk for stress-related infections.
 Even the common cold is more likely in those with stress.

 Additional Motivation to Cure Anxiety

 It's hard enough to live with anxiety.
-The ability to avoid the risk of extra infections should be yet another motivator to learn to cure your anxiety forever.
+The ability to avoid the risk of new infections should be yet another motivator to learn to cure your anxiety forever.